 This was unexpected, as the County had taken the extra step of contracting with an engineering firm to review design and construction documents to provide independent, third-party cost estimates, which were within the reasonable range of the County Architect-of-Record’s estimates.

-After three months of serious discussions with the lowest bidder, the County determined that it was impossible to bring the bid within the County's budget without sacrificing too much of the intent of the design and programing of the project.
+After three months of serious discussions with the lowest bidder, the County determined that it was impossible to bring the bid within the County’s budget without sacrificing too much of the intent of the design and programming of the project.